spuentesp/foundryvtt-cyberpunkred/README.md

 # Suggestions

-If you wish to make suggestions, please submit issues on the Github issue tracker or use my Discord: https://discord.gg/dET9xA6
+If you wish to make suggestions, please submit issues on the Github issue tracker or send me a message.

 # General Design Plans